androlo/comparison_framework/README.md

 The "special unit functions" and "algebraic structures" appendices are still in progress.
 The protocol appendix has only been added in as a placeholder.

-The proofs should be mostly sound, but could certainly need some more massaging.
+The proofs should be mostly sound, but could need some more massaging.